Virtual Art Museum

 This partner ship to Columbia was also used to ferry passengers in the Great Lakes area to Bob-Lo Island Amusement Park from 1910 until 1991.
 This vessel continues to be towed to various locations in the Detroit area as money is raised through "haunted" fundraisers and voluteers as well as professional contractors make progress toward determining its ultimate fate. www.bobloboat.com

 SSHSA's 2011 Ship of the Year, the Cruiser Olympia, a gallant hero launched in 1892 and veteran of the Spanish-American War and World War I, is in peril.
-She is one of America's most revered naval treasures but is on the verge of being lost unless prompt action is taken to save her. www.phillyseaport.org
+She is one of America's most revered naval treasures and was on the verge of being lost until recently when the Independence Seaport Museum has announced plans to continue efforts to conserve her. www.phillyseaport.org

 SS United States